EURODEO/openradardata-technical-architecture/opera_technical_architecture_documentation.md

 On top is the data consumer who is interested in the open radar data form one or more NMS.
 The data consumer can get the data in two ways:
 - Via the FEMDI system.
 The FEMDI system will be build in a RODEO Work package.
 It will contain the Data Catalogue and a central API Gateway which will forward the API queries from the user to the Central API from the federated open-radar-data system.
-**-  Via the WIS2 Shared services.
+- **Via the WIS2 Shared services.
 The WIS2.0 shared services will replace the GTS.
 In the future the user will be able to retreve European open-radar-data files that is posted to the WIS 2.0 system.
 This is a functionality that has to be developed and made available accourding to the Eumetnet OPERA and EU HVD**
--

 The open-radar-data system consists of a central API endpoint that is able to connect to a central datastore in EWC and local datastores at each NMS (For products within the national composite category).
 The API endpoint will run centrally on the European Weather Cloud (EWC).
 There is not planned to run federated API solutions in this the open-radar-data system.